-In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets of the System as of June 30, 2009, and the change in its net assets for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets of the System as of June 30, 2010, and the changes in its net assets for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-The management's discussion and analysis and the supplemental schedules listed in the table of contents are not a required part of the basic financial statements but are supplementary information required by the Governmental Accounting Standards Board.
+The management's discussion and analysis and supplemental schedules listed in the table of contents are not a required part of the basic financial statements but are supplementary information required by the Governmental Accounting Standards Board.
 This supplementary information is the responsibility of the System's management.
 We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the supplementary information.
 However, we did not audit such information and do not express an opinion on it.

-As discussed in Note 1 to the basic financial statements, the System held investments valued at approximately \$948,544,000 (18.91% of total assets) as of June 30, 2009, whose fair values have been estimated in the absence of readily determinable fair values.
+As discussed in Note 1 to the basic financial statements, the System held investments valued at approximately \$1,164,303,000 (24 % of total assets) as of June 30, 2010, whose fair values have been estimated in the absence of readily determinable fair values.
 This estimate is based on information provided by the underlying fund managers.

-As discussed in Note 1 to the basic financial statements, the System's unfunded actuarial accrued liability and funded ratio as of June 30, 2009, were approximately \$17,101 million and 9.7%, respectively.
-In the opinion of management, based on information prepared by consulting actuaries, the System will not be able to fully fund pensions after the fiscal year 2020, if measures are not taken to reduce the unfunded actuarial accrued liability and increase the funded ratio of the System.
+As discussed in Note 1 to the basic financial statements, the System's unfunded actuarial accrued liability and funded ratio as of June 30, 2010, were \$17,836,770 million and 8.5% respectively.
+In the opinion of management, based on information prepared by consulting actuaries, the System will not be able to fully fund pensions after the fiscal year 2014, if measures are not taken to reduce the unfunded actuarial accrued liability and increase the funded ratio of the System.
+Management's plans concerning this matter are also described in Note 1.